Adlibz/Adlibz/README.md

-- 👋 Hi, I’m @Adlibz
+👋 Hi, I'm Adlibz
-- 👀 I’m interested in Technologies
-- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on different fun projects
+🚀 Passionate about Technology & Innovation
+💻 Currently learning Java and exploring Cybersecurity 🤝 Open to collaborating on fun and impactful projects 📫 Let's connect and build something awesome together!